 The Banteng (Bos javanicus) is similar in size to domestic cattle, measuring 1.55 to 1.65 m (5 ft.
 1 in to 5 ft.
 5 in) tall at the shoulder and 2.45–3.5 m (8 ft.
 0 in–11 ft.
 6 in) in total length, including a 60 cm (2.0 ft.) tail.
 Body weight can range from 400 to 900 kg (880 to 1,980 lb.).

 In mature males, the shorthaired coat is blue-black or dark chestnut in color, while in females and young it is chestnut with a dark dorsal stripe.
 Both males and females have white stockings on their lower legs, a white rump, a white muzzle, and white spots above the eyes.
 The build is similar to that of domestic cattle, but with a comparatively slender neck and small head, and a ridge on the back above the shoulders.
 The horns of females are short and tightly curved, pointing inward at the tips, while those of males arc upwards, growing 60 to 75 cm (24 to 30 in) long, and being connected by a horn-like bald patch on the forehead.

-Banteng prefer to live in sparse forests where they feed on grasses, bamboo, fruit, leaves, and young branches.
-They are generally active both night and day.
-But in places where humans are common, they adopt a nocturnal schedule.
-Banteng tend to gather in herds of two to 30 members.
+Banteng live in sparse forest where they feed on grasses, bamboo, fruit, leaves and young branches.
+The Banteng is generally active both night and day, but in places where humans are common they adopt a nocturnal schedule.
+Banteng tend to gather in herds of two to thirty members.